jasonqiu212/git-practice/README.md

 ```
 git push

+# By default, git push will push to 'origin main'

 # You can now view your commit on this GitHub repository.
 ```

-4. To add another joke, create a new feature branch in your local repository and commit your new joke.
+4. To add another joke, create a new feature branch in your local repository and commit your new joke in the new branch.

 ```
 # To create a new branch and navigate to the new branch.
 git branch jason/new-joke
 git checkout jason/new-joke

-# Alternatively:
+# Alternatively, in 1 line.
 git checkout -b jason/new-joke

 # Edit the file and commit the change.